Saint-Brevin-les-Pins

 Saint-Brevin-les-Pins ([sɛ̃ bʁevɛ̃ le pɛ̃]; also Saint-Brévin-les-Pins; Sant-Brewenn; Gallo: Saent-Bréven) is a commune in the Loire-Atlantique department in western France.

 It is known as the site of the serpent d'océan, a giant sea serpent sculpture by artist Huang Yong Ping.

 Population

 History

-In 7 April 2004, the French children Jonathan Coulom was murdered here.
+In 7 April 2004, the French child Jonathan Coulom was murdered here.
 Jonathan Coulom's birthday is in 1994, in an undated time.
+On 22 March 2023, the Mayor's house and two of his cars were set on fire.
+Yannick Morez, mayor of Saint-Brevin, had previously received numerous death threats over the creation of an asylum seekers reception center.
+On 10 May Yannick Morez resigned, denouncing a "lack of support from the state."